peter/content-api-example/README.md

 # Versioned Example

 This is an example Clojure app to showcase how to use the [versioned](https://github.com/peter/versioned) framework.
-The versioned library provides a CMS REST API based on MongoDB with user authentication, JSON schema validation, versioning, publishing, and relationships.
+The versioned framework provides a CMS REST API based on MongoDB with user authentication, JSON schema validation, versioning, publishing, and relationships.

 ## Getting Started